Mathématique: Chapter 57

 ::About to make the drive::

 ::Last I heard, the Orbital Imaging team was making good progress.
 They’d decided it was a definite yes on Boston?
-Maybe check in with them, and then…we should talk about Nick::
+Maybe check in with them, and then let’s talk about Nick::

 Young raised his eyebrows, watched the little indicator on his phone that told him Jackson was still typing.
 He pulled his keys out of his pocket, twirling them through his fingers while he waited.

-::I was talking to Lam this morning.
-She doesn’t think we’re going to be able to use the Tok’ra recall device on a person wearing cortical suppressants::
+::I spoke to Lam this morning.
+She doesn’t think we’ll be able to use the Tok’ra recall device on a person who’s cortically suppressed.::

-“Shit,” Young said, into the still October air.
+“Shit,” Young breathed into the still October air.

-::Yeah.
-Exactly.
-So we should think about how we’re going to do this, presuming we can find him, because we probably can’t swoop in with guns and a promise of his memories back if only he comes with us::
+::Yup.
+We should think about his re-recruit, presuming we find him, because we can’t swoop in with guns and a promise of his memories back if only he comes with us::

 Young took a moment to picture it, leaning against his car.
 It was hard to visualize the other man.
 Would he be homeless on the streets of Boston?
-Employed somewhere, working a blue collar job?
-Could he have worked his way into something more permanent, more stable?
+Employed somewhere, working a blue-collar job?
 However the guy was living, it was hard to imagine convincing a memory-less Nicholas Rush of anything.

-“Ugh, hotshot,” Young murmured into the quiet morning air.
-“You’re gonna be a lot of work.
+“Hotshot,” Young sighed into the quiet morning air, “you’re gonna be a lot of work.
 You know that?”
-He looked down at his phone, considering. ::We’ll think of something:: he told Jackson. ::Let’s not try to figure out everything at once::
+He looked down at his phone, considering. ::We’ll think of something:: he told Jackson. ::Let’s not try and figure out everything at once::

 ::I’m on my way.
 See you soon::